A version of this article, as it originally appeared in the New Haven Independent on April 1, 2015, can be viewed here.

 Science Park began as a joint venture between Yale, the City, and the Olin Corporation in the early 1980s to redevelop the Winchester Repeating Arms Company campus and has slowly grown into a small business incubator for companies like Alexion Pharmaceuticals and Higher One.
 Having not delivered on many of the intended benefits, one wonders if Science Park would have been better left to develop organically like the examples above.

 Additionally, a number of Federal and State Tax Credit Programs encourage the rehabilitation of historic factory buildings, enabling projects like Winchester Lofts to not only re-purpose vacant structures, but also attract high-income households to Newhallville.
-The Beulah Land Development Corporation has shown how to develop new housing in working class neighborhoods.
+The Beulah Land Development Corporation has developed new housing in working class neighborhoods.
 Shipping container housing offers a quick way for small, private developers to provide affordable and desirable housing.

 The Yale Building Project has been constructing new houses on vacant lots throughout these neighborhoods for decades, helping to repopulate neighborhoods ravaged by deindustrialization.
-Of particular interest is the most recent project from 2014 on Scranton Street in West River, which built a small house in the rear of the lot.
+In 2011, the Building Project produced a two-family house that could be converted into a single-family house with the removal of a single wall panel.
+Of particular interest is a recent project from 2014 on Scranton Street in West River, which built a small house in the rear of the lot.
 This project provides space for the future addition of another building in the front lot, allowing the original building to become an accessory unit.
 This template for could be replicated on vacant lots throughout the city.
+Laurie Pirie, AIA has also designed urban infill housing in the Putnam Street area of the Hill.

-Suburban neighborhoods haven’t physically changed since first being developed.
+Many suburban neighborhoods have barely changed since first being developed.
 In most cases, they’ve remained overwhelmingly single-family residential in use and separated from commercial areas – producing dormitory communities where employment is found outside the neighborhood.
 While varying in density and block length, New Haven’s suburban neighborhoods typically have compact street networks that could accommodate denser development and the integration of commercial uses characteristic of Garden Neighborhoods.

 By adapting some of the existing building stock to different uses just as urban neighborhoods have done, suburban neighborhoods could intensify through greater diversity and density without changing the domestic character of neighborhoods.
 The conversion of Trumbull Street from an upper class residential enclave to a professional office district serves as an example of how to promote business growth on prominent through-streets in residential neighborhoods.